microsoft/vscode-docs/docs/azure/aksextensions.md

 ## Features

 Once you successfully log in with your Azure Account, you can view all AKS clusters in your Azure subscriptions(s) under the section named **Azure**.
-You can right click on your AKS cluster and click a menu item to perform following actions.
+You can right-click on your AKS cluster and select a menu item to perform the following actions.

 ![Cloud explorer extension menu](images/aksextensions/right-click-menu.png)